Snow and Ice Control

 Whether by car, bus or multi-use paths, plan your route using our interactive snow map.

-What this means for residents and businesses is an overall increase in safety, but there may be some impacts in terms of keeping driveways and sidewalks clear.
-Snow crews will work hard to continue to keep bike lanes clear even with this change.
+Snow crews will work hard to continue to keep bike lanes clear to the extent possible.
 Sometimes clearing bike lanes may take more than one pass, especially during severe storm events.

 City snow plow crews will attempt to avoid placing snow on driveways, although that won’t always be possible.
 Residents and businesses may need to plan for additional shoveling or plowing if snow is plowed onto driveways, or they may desire to wait until snow crews have completed their first pass before shoveling or plowing.

 Make it clear within 24 hours: snow and ice removal guidelines for residents

 Help make travel safe for everyone!
 City of Boulder property owners, landlords and tenants are required to remove snow and ice from their sidewalks within 24 hours after snow stops falling.
 Failure to remove snow from sidewalks before the 24-hour deadline may result in fines and having to pay for a private snow removal contractor.

 - Check the National Weather Service snowfall report and look for the last recording of "Light Snow" or "Snow" to determine when your sidewalks need to be cleared.